 Section 3.
 Credentials Committee.

-The Credentials Committee of the State Convention shall be made up of no more than ten (10) members of the New York State Young Democrats as selected by the NYSYD State Executive Committee.
+The Credentials Committee of the State Convention shall be made up of no more than ten (10) regular members as selected by the State Executive Committee.

 Section 3.1.
 Selection.

 The Committee shall be appointed by the President and approved by a majority vote of the NYSYD Executive Committee.

 The Committee shall accept delegate lists from all chapters, check the eligibility of delegates, and approve or disapprove their status as delegates.
 The Committee shall present their pre-convention report no less than 14 days before the convention is called to order.